 Sharing a bed is also thought to boost levels of the 'love hormone' oxytocin, known to induce bonding feelings.

-David Hamilton, a scientist who has examined the effect of oxytocin on health in his book, Why Kindness Is Good For You, says it's also associated with cuddling in bed and 'pillow talk'.
+This is traditionally thought to be released during sex, but Dr David Hamilton, a scientist who has examined the effect of oxytocin on health in his book, Why Kindness Is Good For You, says it's also associated with cuddling in bed and 'pillow talk'.

 Recent studies have shown oxytocin's vital impact on health.
-Scientists at Malmo University Hospital in
+Scientists at Malmo University Hospital in Sweden found it can affect digestion.

 Those with lower levels had poorer gastric motility — the process by which food is moved from the stomach to the intestines, therefore slowing down digestion.